subhendusethi/nytimes-article-crawler/README.md

     CONTENT

 ### IMPROVEMENTS
-Improvements: Add Depth in the BFS routine
+Improvements: Add Depth in the BFS routine.
+Add more documentation
+Add more functionality: Like crawling specific type of content e.g. [music, crime, politics, etc]

 License